Helping build more compassionate, creative and clever communities

 As an early-stage backer which frequently offers seed funding to encourage trials and incubate new projects, the Foundation has often been able to invest in the future of young, passionate not-for-profit (NFP) entities as they seek to have a growing impact within their communities.
 Many partners have leveraged this initial support, securing further funding from private and public donors to successfully build their long-term capacity to drive change.

-Aiming to grow the reach and impact of creative and clever organisations, six core focus areas are currently supported.
+Aiming to grow the reach and impact of creative and clever organisations, four core focus areas are currently supported.

 MENTAL HEALTH AND WELLBEING